gotofritz/gotofritz.github.io/src/content/post/2022-03-24-fixing-autoformatting-django-templates-in-visual-studio-code.md

 archived: false
 title: Fixing autoformatting Django templates in Visual Studio Co
 tags:
-  - django
+  - Django
-  - python
+  - Python
-  - vscode
+  - VSCode
 ---

 This post consolidates the information I got the information from a couple of <abbr title="Stack Overflow">SO</abbr> answers.